Goldman Sachs: 1930–1979

-1981–2000
+1980–1999

+In 1981, Goldman acquired Spears, Benzak Salomon & Farrell, an asset manager.
+It was sold to KeyCorp in 1995.

-On November 16, 1981, the firm acquired J. Aron & Company, a commodities trading firm that merged with the Fixed Income division to become known as Fixed Income, Currencies, and Commodities.
-J. Aron was involved in the coffee and gold markets, and the former CEO of Goldman, Lloyd Blankfein, joined the firm as a result of this merger.
+In November 1981, the firm acquired J. Aron & Company, a commodities trading firm involved in the coffee and gold markets.
+It was merged into the Fixed Income division, which was renamed as Fixed Income, Currencies, and Commodities.
+Lloyd Blankfein joined Goldman Sachs as a result of the merger.

-In 1983, the firm moved into a newly constructed global headquarters at 85 Broad Street and occupied that building until it moved to its current headquarters in 2009.
-In 1985, it underwrote the public offering of the real estate investment trust that owned Rockefeller Center, then the largest REIT offering in history.
-In accordance with the beginning of the dissolution of the Soviet Union, the firm also became involved in facilitating the global privatization movement by advising companies that were spinning off from their parent governments.
+In 1983, the firm moved into a newly constructed global headquarters at 85 Broad Street.
+It occupied that building until it moved to its current headquarters in 2009.
+In 1985, it underwrote the public offering of the real estate investment trust (REIT) that owned Rockefeller Center, then the largest REIT offering in history.
+During the dissolution of the Soviet Union, the firm was involved advising companies that were undergoing privatization.

-In 1986, the firm formed Goldman Sachs Asset Management, which manages the majority of its mutual funds and hedge funds.
-In the same year, the firm also underwrote the IPO of Microsoft, advised General Electric on its acquisition of RCA, and joined the London and Tokyo stock exchanges, where its mergers and acquisitions grew.
-During the 1980s, the firm became the first bank to distribute its investment research electronically and created the first public offering of original issue deep-discount bond.
-In 1988, it helped the State Bank of India obtain a credit rating and issue US$200 million in the US commercial paper market.
+In 1986, the firm formed Goldman Sachs Asset Management, which provides investment and advisory services, including private equity and alternative investments, across public and private markets for institutions, financial advisors, and individuals.
+Also in 1986, the firm underwrote the IPO of Microsoft, advised General Electric on its acquisition of RCA Corporation, and joined the London and Tokyo stock exchanges.
+During the 1980s, the firm became the first investment bank to distribute its investment research electronically and created the first public offering of original issue deep-discount bond.
+In 1988, Goldman Sachs helped the State Bank of India obtain a credit rating and issue US$200 million in the US commercial paper market.

-Robert Rubin and Stephen Friedman assumed the co-senior partnership in 1990 and pledged to focus on globalization of the firm to strengthen the merger & acquisition and trading business lines.
-In 1990, the firm introduced paperless trading to the New York Stock Exchange.
-Rubin left the firm in 1992 to work in the Presidency of Bill Clinton.
+Robert Rubin and Stephen Friedman became co-senior partners in 1990 and pledged to focus on globalization of the firm to strengthen the mergers and acquisitions and trading business lines.
+In 1990, the firm introduced paperless trading to the NYSE.
+Rubin left the firm in 1992 to work in the presidency of Bill Clinton.
 In 1994, the company launched the Goldman Sachs Commodity Index (GSCI) and opened its first office in China in Beijing.
-That same year, Jon Corzine became CEO, following the retirement of Friedman as general partner.
+That same year, Jon Corzine became CEO, following the retirement of Friedman as senior partner.

-Rubin had drawn criticism in Congress for using a Treasury Department account under his personal control to distribute $20 billion to bail out Mexican bonds, of which Goldman was a key distributor.
-On November 22, 1994, the Mexican Bolsa stock market admitted Goldman Sachs and one other firm to operate on that market.
-In 1994, the Mexican peso crisis threatened to wipe out the value of Mexico's bonds held by Goldman Sachs.